c-heer/una-theme-kit/README.md

   --space-3: 10vh; // vertical large space / used as a separator for example between  <sections>
 }

-// Alternat Font-sizes / class must be set on body!
+// Alternate Font-sizes / set class on body / use js to toggle between sizes by adding / removing class .typo-medium {
-.typo-medium {
   --font-size-1: max(.9rem, .55vw);
   --font-size-2: max(1.1rem, .63vw);